italrr/cr/docs/Lore.md

 Zanzan is another cyborg, also extremely dangerous, and wanted crimininal.
 Zanzan is Jem's fiance and right-hand.
 Zanzan is regarded to be a male, but his body exhibits a lot of feminine traits.
 He passes as androgenous most of the time.

 He has a high-end prosthetic body.
-It's said his brain is digitized, making him one of the few people featuring a digitized brains.
+It's said his brain is a prosthetic, making him one of the few people featuring a digitized brains.

 Zanzan's body also feature a very unique set of functional wings.

 - Luna Mayer

-It's an experienced hacker and wanted crimical that helped The Protagonist when their ship was shot down by Titan's Protection Squad.
+She's an experienced hacker and wanted crimical that helped The Protagonist when their ship was shot down by Titan's Protection Squad.
 Luna is the youngest of 3 sisters.
 Luna is around 22 years old.
 She got into the Cybersecurity School, and finished her junior year at 18 years old.
 But then her father died in a job accident.
 Her mother left when she was only 2 years old.
 Her sister Allison and Jessica left the house when their father died.
 She's been on her own ever since.
 She couldn't afford tuition at school, so she dropped out.
 She has dedicated her life to computers, software programming, and of course, hacking.

 Luna is acts really tough, and sometimes even cold, but deep inside she's very fragile, and suffers from abandoment issues.
 Luna is 5'9" tall, slim.
 She's from germanic ascendancy.
 Blond, blue-eyed, white skinned.
 Luna enjoys lowbeat music, and loves Neo Oriental Animation (still called Anime).
 She's tends to be contrarian out of spite sometimes.